 Marines say human smuggling investigation spurs 16 arrests

-SAN DIEGO (AP) — Military officials have arrested 16 Marines following an investigation into human smuggling.
+SAN DIEGO (AP) — An investigation has led to the arrest of 16 Marines following an investigation into human smuggling.

 The Marine Corps said the arrests at Camp Pendleton, California, were carried out during a battalion formation Thursday morning at the base, north of San Diego.
 It is about 55 miles (90 kilometers) from the U.S.-Mexico border.